 2013

 NorthWestern Energy received three Economic Study Requests during the submittal timeframe.
 A phone conference was held March 7, 2013 with the Transmission Advisory Committee (TRANSAC) to discuss and determine whether the requests were valid or invalid and to classify them as local, regional or inter-regional.
+The studies were conducted during 2013 and the status of their progress was reported at the various TRANSAC meetings throughout the year.

 The following outlines the three requests: